Who Is This Credit Card Best For?

 The picture brightens somewhat if you’re a member of Bank of America’s Preferred Rewards for Business program.
 Depending on your account balances with the bank, you’ll earn additional points with every purchase:

 - Deposits of $20,000 to $49,999 earn 25% more base points

 - Deposits of $50,000 to $99,999 earn 50% more base points

 - Deposits of $100,000 earn 75% more base points

 You can earn an unlimited number of points with this card, and your points will never expire unless you or the bank close your account (in which case you’ll forfeit your points immediately).

-When you cash in rewards for statement credits to cover travel purchases, you have to redeem at a minimum of 25,000 points.
+When you cash in points for statement credits to cover travel purchases, you have to redeem at a minimum of 2,500 points.